emma-w1/Bluff-RAG/README.md

 > **Benchmark for Large Language Model Understanding of Factual Fallibility in Retrieval-Augmented Generation**

 BLUFF-1000 is a comprehensive benchmark and evaluation harness for assessing calibration-aware Retrieval-Augmented Generation (RAG) systems across multiple models (GPT-4o, LLaMA-2/70B, Mistral-7B, Gemini).
 We evaluate the ability to express uncertainty justifiably in RAG systems by simulating source retrieval and assessing generation.
+This topic is especially important, since real-world RAG systems often retrieve unreliable or contradictory information from sources.

 ## Core Hypotheses